Fracking firm accused of 'living in hope' after two-year site restoration extension agreed

-Preston New Road fracking firm Cuadrilla is 'living in hope' after two-year site restoration extension agreed, it is claimed
+Preston New Road fracking firm Cuadrilla is 'living in hope' over two-year site restoration extension, it is claimed

 The public and politicians made the claims during a meeting at which the firm succeeded in a bid to secure an extra two years to restore the land that it bored into in the search for shale gas.